Clinical Trials Support Office

 The per subject payment model is quite similar to the industry trial model and our CTSU infrastructure is well suited for this model.
 We do not expect it will cost you more money to use the CTSUs, in fact, we hope our budget training and justification will facilitate cost savings.
 Even with top researchers, money is left on the table, so a better system will facilitate tracking of payment and making sure invoices are issued in a timely manner.

-I understand OnCore has vast functionality, which of OnCore’s resources will be required for CTSUs, study teams, and staff members to use?
+I understand OnCore has vast functionality, which OnCore resources are required for CTSUs, study teams, and staff members to use?

 Use of the following tools are required: billing calendar (budget), tracking study visits, patients enrolled, and finance.
 OnCore offers many other functions that are optional.

-What systems can OnCore integrate with and which systems will phase out?
+What systems integrate with OnCore, and which systems will phase out?

-OnCore has several automated interfaces to the Michigan Medicines’s electronic health record, MiChart, reducing duplication of effort and possibility of data entry error.
-The MiChart team and OnCore Support Team are working closely to finalize the implementation elements for the new integrated research billing workflow.
-Clinical Trials currently in MBECT will be migrated into OnCore. eResearch will continue to be the source of truth for IRB information entry, which will integrate with OnCore.
-REDCap will remain available, though OnCore will be used to manage clinical trials' administrative data.
+OnCore has several automated interfaces with Michigan Medicine's electronic health record, MiChart, reducing duplication of effort and possibility of data entry error. eResearch Regulatory Management will continue to be the source of truth for IRB information entry, which will integrate with OnCore.
+REDCap and Velos will remain available, though OnCore will be used to manage clinical trials' administrative data.

-At this point, we are prioritizing clinical trials and establishing best practices.
-PIs that want to use OnCore for clinical studies that are not clinical trials (such as registry or observational) should consult with the Medical Directors of the CTSU most relevant to their research.
+At this point, we are prioritizing clinical trials and clinical research that requires a billing calendar.
+PIs that want to use OnCore for clinical studies that are not clinical trials (such as registry or observational) should consult with the CTSO.